Indian goosebery fruit may support overall health.

 - Antioxidant activity.
 Amla contains potent antioxidant compounds.

 - Improved cardiovascular health.
-Amla has been shown to reduce elevated blood pressure and cholesterol levels.
+Amla has been shown to reduce elevated blood sugar, pressure, and cholesterol levels.

 - Supplying nutrients.
 Amla is a good source of vitamin C, iron, and other nutrients.

 Emblica officinalis, also known as Phyllanthus emblica, Indian gooseberry, or by its Hindu name amla, is a tropical tree prized for its nutritional and medicinal value.
 Amla’s yellowish-green berries are commonly eaten raw or used to prepare various sweet foods.
 The fruit is a rich source of vitamin C and minerals such as iron and phosphorus, as well as numerous bio-active compounds such as the polyphenols gallic and ellagic acid, and the flavonoids rutin and quercetin.